 "You are a scoundrel, a cheat, and a liar!" his royal Lordship bellowed.
 "You came to me boasting that you could produce gold if I gave you a laboratory.
 Well, I have given you all that you asked, and more.
 Where is my gold?
 Are you withholding it from me?"

 "Search the smithy," his Lordship commanded the guards.

 "Nay Milord," the lad answered almost imperceptibly, his body trembling with fear, "there is no gold in the smithy."
 He raised his head shyly and looked up.
 "I have combined every substance on earth with every other, the formula for gold should have emerged, Milord.
 Maybe it can't be done."

 "So, so, it can't be done?" his Lordship mocked him in front of the assembled court.
 "You, scoundrel, I wasted a fortune on your wild dream!"
-His Lordship called the guards back.
+His Lordship called for the guards.
 "You pay for this!" he shouted to the lad.
 "Off with his head!"